As a Special Olympics Ohio coach and former athlete, Brandon Hahn knows there’s much more to preparing for events than training.

 Larry Nolan and Michael Jonesco with Special Olympics athletes on the background

 Larry Nolan, DO, (right), is the current medical director of Special Olympics Ohio.
-He’s pictured with former director and Ohio State sports medicine physician Michael Jonesco, MD.
+He’s pictured with former director and Ohio State sports medicine physician Michael Jonesco, DO.

 Healthy Athletes is a global program of Special Olympics, started due to large health disparities among people with intellectual disabilities, says Amy O’Neal, senior director of health strategies for Special Olympics Ohio.